wkgrant78/Reverse-Engineered-Sequelize-ORM-Code/README.md

 ### Config folder:

-#### middleware folder:
+#### mMddleware folder:
-* isAuthenticated.js - standard Connect middleware which restricts routes a user is not allowed to access if they are not logged in (.
+* isAuthenticated.js - standard Connect middleware which restricts routes a user is not allowed to access if they are not logged in.
 If authentication is successful (i.e. logged in), the user is directed to the restricted route (members.html)
 * config.json - loads configuration to connect to server
 * passport.js - contains javascript logic that is used to authenticate requests.
 In our case, telling passport we want to log in with an email address and password

 #### Models folder:
 * index.js - connects to database via the config.js code and imports users log in data
 * user.js - script that defines and secures the user data in the  “passport_demo” database.
-The user model requires "bcrypt" for password hashing.
+The user model requires "bcrypt" for password hashing

 #### Public folder:
 * Login.html, members.html, and signup.html are the general front-end framework.
 They define the layout of the html page, and require respective js and css files

 ##### Js folder:
-* login.js, members.js, and signup.js files are general javascript that define the functionalities of the html elements
+* login.js, members.js, and signup.js files - general javascript that defines the functionalities of the html elements

 ##### Stylesheets folder:
-* style.css defines the general styling of html pages
+* style.css - defines the general styling of the html pages

 #### Routes folder:
 * api-routes.js - define the routes for signing up, logging in/out and requesting user data.
-It requires the passport.json file (see folder 1) and the model.js files (see folder 2) defined earlier, to display the user data on the client side
+It requires the passport.json file (see folder 1) and the model.js files (see folder 2), to display the user data on the client side
 * html-routes.js - verifies if the user has an account, if they are signed in/out, or needs to create an account, and directs them to the respective html page.
 It requires the  isAuthenticated.js file (folder 1) to authenticate user credentials

 #### Additional files in the Develop folder: